Nourishing snacks to keep you steady

 The Lingo programme does not guarantee that everyone will achieve the same results as individual responses may vary.
 It is best to speak to your doctor for advice on starting any diet or exercise regime or if you have an eating disorder or a history of eating disorders.

 © 2025 Abbott.
 All rights reserved.
-The biosensor housing, Lingo, and related marks are marks of the Abbott group of companies.
+The biosensor shape and appearance, Lingo, and related brand marks are marks and/or designs of the Abbott group of companies in various territories.
 Other marks are the property of their respective owners.

 ALB-02111